krystianmaslak/homepage-webpack/readme.md

 ## How to fire it?

-First enable 'npm install' and then follow the instructions:
+First enable `npm install` and then follow the instructions:

 `npm run start` - runs development mode